d-velop/dvelop-sdk-node/CONTRIBUTING.md

 </br>

-If everything worked you should be able to run:
+If everything worked you should be able to successfully run:
 >```npm test```

 ## Development